-The case was still ongoing at the time of writing but if you’re interested in following it, you can follow its progress and learn more about the case over on Trellis.
-While I do believe that people should be presumed innocent until proven guilty, the fact remains that the American legal system is notorious for favouring the wealthy and privileged and that the economic and social disparity between Riley and Dawson is astronomical.
+The case was still ongoing at the time of writing – it has since been dismissed – but if you’re interested in following it, you can follow its progress and learn more about the case over on Trellis.
+While I do believe that people should be presumed innocent until proven guilty, the fact remains that the American legal system is notorious for favouring the wealthy and privileged and that the economic and social disparity between Finley and Dawson is astronomical.
 As some have pointed out, a verdict of “not guilty” is not necessarily a sign of innocence in a country where celebrities can wield considerable influence in court.

-The fact of the matter is, none of us were there to witness these incidents but we need to remember that most countries still have a long way to go to safeguard and protect trans rights and that victims of transphobic abuse have a right to be believed.
-Given Dawson’s long history of political activism, philanthropy, and support for the LGBTQ+ community, it may also seem fair to give her the benefit of the doubt.
-I certainly want to.
-But no matter how you look at it, even if the allegations were fabricated, this whole affair has affected people’s enjoyment of the series and left transgender fans feeling disenfranchised and vulnerable to online harassment.
-The damage is done.
+The fact of the matter is, none of us were there to witness these incidents and we need to remember that most countries still have a long way to go to safeguard and protect trans rights.
+Victims of transphobic abuse have a right to be believed.
+Given Dawson’s long history of political activism, philanthropy, and support for the LGBTQ+ community, it also seemed fair to give her the benefit of the doubt.
+No matter how you look at it, even if the allegations were fabricated, this whole affair has affected people’s enjoyment of the series and left transgender fans feeling disenfranchised and vulnerable to online harassment.
+The damage has been done.

 Representation Matters… But So Do Trans Rights.